jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 ## 18. White text on colored background

 When using white text on a colored background, it is sometimes hard to achieve a good contrast.
 You may be surprised how dark the color needs to be to meet the 4.5 contrast ratio.
+This can create hierarchy issues when those elements are not supposed to be the focus of the page - dark colored backgrounds will really grab the user's attention.

+## 19. Flipping the contrast

+You can solve the problem by flipping the contrast.
+Instead of using light text on a dark colored background, use dark colored text on a light colored background.
+The color is still there to help support the text, but it's way less prominent and does not interfere as much with other parts of the page.

 ### WCAG 1.4.3 Contrast ratio